Sensitivity Analyses of a Multi-Physics Long-Term Clogging Model For Steam Generators: Variance-based sensitivity analysis using polynomial chaos expansions

 The clogging rate output of the TPD code is now written as a generic function $g$:

-where $\mathbf{X} := \mathbf{X}_{\text{DEP}} \in\mathcal{X}=\mathcal{X}_{1}\times\ldots\times\mathcal{X}_{d}\subset \mathbb{R}^{d} \sim \mathbb{P}_{\mathbf{X}}$ is the vector of inputs in \eqref{eq:X_DEPO}, $\mathcal{X}$ is the cartesian product of the support of the distributions in Table~\ref{tab:probabilistic_modeling_inputs} and $\mathbb{P}_{\mathbf{X}}$ the product measure of these laws (since the input variables are assumed to be independent).
+where $\mathbf{X} := \mathbf{X}_{\text{DEPO}} \in\mathcal{X}=\mathcal{X}_{1}\times\ldots\times\mathcal{X}_{d}\subset \mathbb{R}^{d} \sim \mathbb{P}_{\mathbf{X}}$ is the vector of inputs in \eqref{eq:X_DEPO}, $\mathcal{X}$ is the cartesian product of the support of the distributions in Table~\ref{tab:probabilistic_modeling_inputs} and $\mathbb{P}_{\mathbf{X}}$ the product measure of these laws (since the input variables are assumed to be independent).
 For a choice of inputs $\mathbf{X}_{0}$, the output is a function $(t,z) \mapsto g(t,z,\mathbf{X}_{0})$.
 As already mentioned, all the simulation results will be considered at the specific altitude $z_{\text{max}}$ which corresponds to the top of the highest TSP in the HL of the SG.
 Therefore the output is a random vector of dimension equal to the time discretization $N$:

 where in this case $t_{N} = t_{f}$.
-It is assumed the vector model lies in $L^{2}_{\mathbb{P}_{\mathbf{X}}}(\mathcal{X}; \mathbb{R}^{N})$.
-A Hilbert basis $\{\varphi_{\bm{\alpha}}\}_{\bm{\alpha}\in\mathbb{N}^{d}}$ made of tensorized orthonormal polynomials is then used \citep{Xiu_Karniadakis_SIAM_JCS_2002}.
-For Gaussian distributions, Hermite polynomials are used and for triangular distributions, since the orthonormal family is not analytically explicit, an adaptive Stieltjes algorithm \citep[Ch~.2, Sec.
+It is assumed the vector model lies in $L^{2}_{\mathbb{P}_{\mathbf{X}}}(\mathcal{X}; \mathbb{R}^{N})$ and for simplifying the notation the altitude variable is dropped.
+A Hilbert basis $\{\varphi_{\bm{\alpha}}\}_{\bm{\alpha}\in\mathbb{N}^{d}}$ made of tensorized orthonormal polynomials is then used \cite{Xiu_Karniadakis_SIAM_JCS_2002}.
+For Gaussian distributions, Hermite polynomials are used and for triangular distributions, since the orthonormal family is not analytically explicit, an adaptive Stieltjes algorithm \cite[Ch~.2, Sec.
 2.2.3.1]{Gautschi_book_2002} is used for building it (to be more specific, an adaptive version of the initial algorithm based on a Gauss-Kronrod quadrature rule is implemented in OpenTURNS).
 At each time step, the PCE of highest degree $p\in\mathbb{N}$ is constructed as: